-- H-25 Monitor progress toward meeting countywide housing growth targets, countywide need, and eliminating disparities in access to housing and neighborhood choices.
-Where feasible, use existing regional and jurisdictional reports and monitoring tools and collaborate to reduce duplicative reporting. - a) Jurisdictions, including the county for unincorporated areas, will report annually to the county using guidance developed by the County on housing AMI levels: - 1) In the first reporting year, total income-restricted units, by tenure, AMI limit, address, and term of rent and income restrictions, for which the city is a party to affordable housing covenants on the property title created during the reporting period.
-In future years, report new units created and units with affordability terms that expired during the reporting period. - 2) Description and magnitude of land use or regulatory changes to increase zoned residential capacity including, but not limited to, single-family, moderate-density, and high-density. - 3) New strategies (e.g. land use code changes, dedicated fund sources, conveyance of surplus property) implemented during the reporting period to increase housing diversity or increase the supply of income-restricted units in the jurisdiction; and - b) The county where feasible consolidate housing data across jurisdictions to provide clarity and assist jurisdictions with housing data inventory will report annually: - 1) Countywide housing inventory of: - i.
-Total housing units, by affordability to AMI bands; - ii.
-Total income-restricted units, by AMI limit; - iii.
-Number of units lost to demolition, redevelopment, or conversion to non-residential use during the reporting period;
+H-27 Monitor progress toward meeting countywide and jurisdictional housing needs and eliminating disparities in access to housing and neighborhood choices.
+Where feasible, use existing regional and jurisdictional reports and monitoring tools and collaborate to reduce duplicative reporting.

+- a) Jurisdictions, including the County for unincorporated areas, will report annually to the County: - 1) In the first reporting year, total income-restricted units, total units, by tenure, area median income limit, address, and term of rent and income restrictions, for which the jurisdiction is a party to affordable housing covenants on the property title created during the reporting period.
+In future years, report new units created and units with affordability terms that expired during the reporting period; - 2) Description and magnitude of land use or regulatory changes to increase zoned residential capacity including, but not limited to, single-family, moderate-density, and high-density; - 3) New strategies (e.g., land use code changes, dedicated fund sources, conveyance of surplus property) implemented during the reporting period to advance the policies of this chapter.
+This includes strategies to increase housing diversity, strategies to increase the supply of income-restricted units in the jurisdiction and implementation details identified in the jurisdiction's comprehensive plan; and - 4) The value of jurisdictional contributions to subregional collaborations to support preservation or creation of income-restricted housing within the subregion made during the reporting period.
+Contributions may include, but are not limited to, cash loans and grants, land, and fee waivers. - b) The County will, where feasible, consolidate housing data across jurisdictions and report annually on: - 1) Countywide housing inventory of: - i.
+Total housing units, by affordability to area median income bands; - ii.
+Total income-restricted units, by area median income limit; - iii.
+Number of units lost to demolition, redevelopment, or conversion to nonresidential use during the reporting period; - iv.
+Of total housing units, net new housing units created during the reporting period and what type of housing was constructed, broken down by at least singlefamily, moderate-density housing types, and high-density housing types; - Total income-restricted units by tenure, area median income limit, location, ν. created during the reporting period, starting in 2021; - Total net new income-restricted units and the term of rent and income vi. restrictions created during the reporting period, starting in December 2022; - vii.
+Share of households by housing tenure by jurisdiction; and - Zoned residential capacity percentages broken down by housing type/number of viii. units allowed per lot;

-- iv.
-Of total housing units, net new housing units created during the reporting period and what type of housing was constructed, broken down by at least single-family, moderate-density housing types, and high-density housing types; and - v.
-Total income-restricted units by tenure, AMI limit, location, created during the reporting period, starting in 2021. - vi.
-Total net new income-restricted units and the term of rent and income restrictions created during the reporting period, starting in December 2022; - vii.
-Share of households by housing tenure by jurisdiction; and - viii.
-Zoned residential capacity percentages broken down by housing type/number of units allowed per lot; - 2) The county's new strategies (e.g., dedicated fund sources, conveyance of surplus property) implemented during the reporting period to increase the supply of restricted units in the county, including geographic allocation of resources; - 3) The county's new strategies implemented during the reporting period to reduce disparate housing outcomes and expand housing and neighborhood choice for Black, Indigenous, and other People of Color households and other population groups identified through policy H-6. - 4) Number of income-restricted units within a half mile walkshed of a high-capacity or frequent transit stations in the county; - 5) Share of households with housing cost burden, by income band, race, and ethnicity; - 6) Tenant protection policies adopted by jurisdiction; and - 7) Number of individuals and households experiencing homelessness, by race and ethnicity. - c) Where feasible, jurisdictions will also collaborate to report: - 1) Net new units accessible to persons with disabilities.
+- 2) The County's new strategies (e.g., dedicated fund sources, conveyance of surplus property) implemented during the reporting period to increase the supply of restricted units in the county, including geographic allocation of resources; - The County's new strategies implemented during the reporting period to reduce disparate housing outcomes and expand housing and neighborhood choice for Black, Indigenous, and other People of Color households and other population groups identified through policy H-5; - 4) Number of income-restricted units within a half mile walkshed of a high-capacity or frequent transit stations in the county; - 5) Share of households with housing cost burden, by income band, race, and ethnicity; - 6) Tenant protection policies adopted by jurisdictions in King County; and - 7) Number of individuals and households experiencing homelessness, by race and ethnicity. - c) Where feasible: - 1) Jurisdictions will collaborate to report net new units accessible to persons with disabilities; and - King County will collaborate with the King County Regional Homelessness Authority and public funders to report total net new permanent supportive housing, emergency housing, and emergency shelter units/beds.